This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-Serve this French Beef Stew alongside or over rice, pasta, cauliflower pasta, mashed potatoes, or even lightly steamed spinach leaves.
+Serve this French Beef Stew alongside or over rice, pasta, cauliflower rice, mashed potatoes, or even lightly steamed spinach leaves.
 There will be lots of delicious sauce to soak into whatever you serve it with.

 For additional flavor, you can spoon 1 or 2 teaspoons of prepared basil pesto on top when you serve it.
 This beats chopping parsley and adds a color as well as flavor!